SimonCoulombe/gmtools/README.md

 #### Fast Model Fitting

-Typically risk models are based around GLMs this yields a number of benefits namely;
+Typically risk models are based around GLMs which have a number of strengths namely;

 1. They are quick to fit, especially when using some of the standard proprietary packages
 2. The quickness of fitting allows for an iterative (and somewhat intuitive) approach
 3. They can handle relatively large datasets without issue (60M records and up)

-Any prospective techniques should therefore be able to scale well to large datasets and do in a timely manner.
+Any prospective techniques should therefore be able to scale well to large datasets and do so in a timely manner.
 With these constraints in mind the following algorithms are heavily used in this package:

 - XGBoost: scales well to large dataset and can be enabled for GPU computation which further increases speed
 - LightGbm: demonstratively faster than XGBoost in most settings, it can also be compiled with GPU support